All Episodes

 You know, either fulfill your promises or politically say goodbye.

-And if you can't get the job done, if McConnell can't pull it off, well then McConnell should step aside.
+And if you can't get the job done, if McConnell can't pull it off, well, then McConnell should step aside.

-And then we should bring in a new leader, and the new leader should do the same thing.
+And the new leader should do the same thing.

 Close the door, keep everybody in session, keep everybody in there, lock it, take everybody's phone, and stay in there till he comes up with a solution or she comes up with a solution.

-But maybe that'll motivate you people.
+And maybe that'll motivate you people.

 All right, let's get to our busy telephones.